-While magnesium is generally safe, one of the most common side-effects of taking a magnesium supplement is diarrhea.
+While magnesium is generally safe, one of the most common side-effects of taking a magnesium supplement is diarrhea (and sometimes explosive diarrhea!).

 Why can magnesium cause diarrhea?
 It can happen for a number of reasons, such as a poor quality supplement or taking way too much.

 Fortunately there are ways to prevent this uncomfortable problem from happening.

 The content provided here is for informational purposes only and should not be used in place of the advice of a healthcare professional.
 While my wife and I have been taking magnesium supplements every day for years, I can't say how they might affect you.
 Always consult a doctor if you have health concerns: don't try to self-diagnose!